Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 CLI.do_mycmd = mycmd
 ```

-This adds a 'mycmd' command to the Mininet CLI:
+This adds a `mycmd` command to the Mininet CLI:

     sudo mn --custom mycmd.py -v output
     mininet> help mycmd